POLICY NOTES AND MEDIA

 Summary: There are lessons to be learned from the current Covid-19 pandemic.
 This exceptional situation requires rethinking the provision of sound infrastructures and a functioning health system.
 National healthcare and other public services, which are currently under increasing pressure, have been underfunded in many countries, an issue that corporate tax avoidance has likely exacerbated.
 Some multinationals that have been avoiding corporate taxes for years are about to be bailed out by national governments, thus arousing a public sentiment of unfairness.
 In this Policy Brief, we argue that setting a minimum effective tax rate on the global profit of multinational firms would tackle these concerns.

-Dissemination: Financial Times, Agence France Presse, Le Monde, Les Échos, L'Express, La Tribune, Le Parisien, Le Figaro, Ouest France, Europe 1, Challenges, La Croix, L'Humanité, Alternatives Économiques, and more.
-All articles can be found here.
+Dissemination: Financial Times, Agence France Presse, Le Monde, Les Échos, L'Express, La Tribune, Le Parisien, Le Figaro, Ouest France, Europe 1, Challenges, La Croix, L'Humanité, Alternatives Économiques, and more [see here]

 Summary: Using French administrative databases (FARE and LIFI), we estimate that at least €4.6 billion of corporate income taxes are avoided by firms located in France on an annual basis.